Over the last decade a new breed of digital company has quickened the tempo of business.

 Realign resources based on successful projects and build on these projects to drive the results more deeply into the heart of the organization.
 Each incremental step builds out and strengthens the ongoing process of digital transformation.

 While a full-scale transformation will ultimately require far-reaching changes spanning issues from talent to infrastructure – and take multiple years to complete – companies adopting the kind of fast, iterative and evolutionary approach outlined in this paper can deliver end-to-end results quickly, while still reshaping IT for the long term.
-Start small, learn fast and scale quickly.
+Start small, learn fast and scale quickly for robust workflow automation.